sparks-baird/xtal2png/reports/paper.md

 slightly later public release [@wangCompositionallyrestrictedAttentionbasedNetwork2020] and publication [@wangCompositionallyRestrictedAttentionbased2021] dates.
-Another example of a state-of-the-art algorithm domain transfer is refactoring image-processing models for crystal structure applications, with the introduction of domain transfer (preprint), and peer-reviewed domain transferred publication dates of Sep 2016, Oct 2017, and Apr 2018 ([@kipfSemisupervisedClassificationGraph2016], [@xieCrystalGraphConvolutional2017], and [@xieCrystalGraphConvolutional2018]), respectively.
+Another example of a state-of-the-art algorithm domain transfer is refactoring image-processing models for crystal structure applications, which was first introduced in a preprint ([@kipfSemisupervisedClassificationGraph2016]) and published with application for materials' property prediction in a peer-reviewed journal over a year later ([@xieCrystalGraphConvolutional2018]).
 Here, we focus on the latter application: state-of-the-art domain transfer from image processing to crystal structure.

 `xtal2png` is a Python package that allows you to convert between a crystal structure